 One of the biggest perks as a teacher expat in KL, are all the knockout holidays.
 With bags of beach retreats, tropical islands, zen-busting jungle escapes and culture trips, Malaysia doesn’t fall short on epic vacations.
 And what’s equally awesome, is that I don’t need to travel far to enjoy them.

-As most Malaysia based expats are in the hustle and grind of KL, and the majority of travellers begin their journey at KLIA airport, it made complete sense to round-up all my favourite getaways on the Malay Peninsula, aka West Malaysia.
-Therefore all destinations listed below don’t cross borders or an ocean to Borneo, making them 100% suitable for a long weekend or as a part of a longer holiday in Malaysia.
-Well, apart from apart from one epic, teeny-tiny Thai island that’s closer to Langkawi anyway!
+As most Malaysian-based expats are in the hustle and grind of KL, and the majority of travellers begin their journey at KLIA airport, it made complete sense to round-up all my favourite getaways on the Malay Peninsula, aka West Malaysia.

-This carefully curated post will bring you a 2-years-in-the-making list of some of my favourite getaways from Kuala Lumpur that I recommend to my friends.
-And just for you guys, I’ve added some inspiring bonus breaks still on my bucket list, in case you get there before I do, plus a handful of Malaysian escapes recommended by fellow expats.
+So in this post you’ll find a carefully curated, 2-years-in-the-making list of getaways from Kuala Lumpur that I recommend to my friends.
+And just for you guys, I’ve added some inspiring bonus breaks still on my bucket list, in case you get there before I do, plus a handful of Malaysian escapes that come highly-rated by fellow expats.

 Ready for some quality Malaysia juice for your holiday planning?
 Grab a cuppa because this one’s pretty meaty!